-Can sports and math really coexist in the classroom?
+Can sports and academics really coexist in the classroom?
 The answer is yes!
 With the Sports Classroom Transformation, a normal day in the classroom can turn into a fun and engaging experience for students.
-This sports-themed classroom transformation tests math skills while also giving students an exciting day.
+This sports-themed classroom transformation tests academic skills while also giving students an exciting day.
 In this room transformation, students wear sports wristbands as they complete the challenges to make them feel more like real athletes.
 Students can work individually, in pairs, or groups.
 It aligns with common core standards and is perfect for grades K-5.

 (This post contains affiliate links.
 By purchasing through this link, we get a small commission–at no additional cost to you.
 Rest assured – we only share links to products that we use and love!)

 STEP 1: SETTING THE STAGE FOR YOUR SPORTS CLASSROOM TRANSFORMATION

 Tell your class they are going to become sports athletes right in your classroom!!
 Students will be reviewing different skills around the room at each station.
 The challenges can be completed in any order.

 And the best part?
 You as the teacher are able to easily choose how many challenges students complete / what time frame they have to meet YOUR needs.

 Setting up is really easy.
 Simply print the posters, challenges, and a recording sheet for each student.
 Place them around your room and you’re ready to begin!
 You can decorate as much or as little as you want to.
 Everything is included for you so it’s easy to pick and choose what you want to put up on this special day.